efsefesf/R6-0-Recoil/README.md

 Rainbow Six Siege Recoil Scripts By Zefus
 _____________________________________________
-Make sure you click on the README
+Make sure you click on the README.md for clearer Instructions